High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Upconversion transducer performance

-The measured bidirectional apparent efficiency $\etaapp(\omega) = \sqrt{\epsilon_\text{PL}}|S_\text{eo}(\omega)||S_\text{oe}(\omega)|/|S_\text{ee}(\omega)||S_\text{oo}(\omega)|$ is shown in Fig.~\ref{fig:spectrum}(a), where e.g. $S_\text{oe}$ denotes the scattering parameter governing a signal incident on the port electrical port ``e" and detected from the optical port ``o", and $\epsilon_\text{PL}$ is a factor quantifying the spatial mode matching of the optical pump and local oscillator beam used for heterodyne readout~\cite{andrews2014bidirectional}.
+The measured bidirectional apparent efficiency $\etaapp(\omega) = \sqrt{\epsilon_\text{PL}}|S_\text{eo}(\omega)||S_\text{oe}(\omega)|/|S_\text{ee}(\omega)||S_\text{oo}(\omega)|$ is shown in Fig.~\ref{fig:spectrum}(a), where e.g.\ $S_\text{oe}$ denotes the scattering parameter governing a signal incident on the electrical port ``e" and detected from the optical port ``o", and $\epsilon_\text{PL}$ is a factor quantifying the spatial mode matching of the optical pump and local oscillator beam used for heterodyne readout~\cite{andrews2014bidirectional}.
 The efficiency follows a Lorentzian lineshape corresponding to the susceptibility of the damped mechanical transduction mode.
-In addition to the optomechanically compliant mode that we use for transduction, our device also exhibits optomechanically stiff modes, characterized by significant motion in the massive substrate that makes them resistant to optomechanical damping.
-The dip in the efficiency at frequency $\omegas/2\pi=1.275$~MHz and approximate width of 1~kHz in Fig.~\ref{fig:spectrum}(a) is due to one such mode, and is the result of destructive interference of the coherent signal tone propagating through both the stiff mode and the compliant mode.
-The prominence of stiff modes in this generation of device is due to an error in the fabrication geometry, which can be addressed in subsequent designs (Methods).